ZELLMECHANIK-DRESDEN/ShapeOut/README.rst

 |PyPI Version| |Build Status Win| |Coverage Status|

-This repository contains a graphical user interface for the analysis and visualization of RT-DC data sets.
+ShapeOut is a graphical user interface for the analysis and visualization of RT-DC data sets.
 For more informaion please visit http://zellmechanik.com/.